 Talking to teens about relationships can feel a bit weird.
 Talking to your teen about sex can feel even more awkward.
 However, having open conversations with our children is so important to supporting them emotionally and to keeping them safe.
+Conversation starters are questions or topics used to initiate a conversation or keep it going.
+They are designed to be open-ended and engaging, helping people connect and find common ground.
 Today, I am happy to share some really great conversation starters for teens and parents from renowned child psychologist Dr. Jillian Roberts.
-They are a great way to talk to teens about relationships and possibly segue into conversations around sex so you can share your family’s values and expectations.
+They are a great way to talk to your teen about dating.
+You can even use these to segue into conversations around sex so you can share your family’s values and expectations.
+The right questions can take you from small talk to a meaningful conversation.

 Icebreaker Conversation Starters For Parents And Teens